mkindahl/expr-rs/README.md

 # expr-rs: recursive decent expression parser

-An implementation of an simple expression parser with a focus on being fast, simple to embed, and with a minimum of dependencies.
+An implementation of an simple expression parser with a focus on being fast, compact, simple to embed, and with a minimum of dependencies.
 The parser reads a string to build an expression tree.
-The tree can then be evaluated or inspected or manipulated.
+The tree can then be evaluated, inspected, or manipulated.

-The grammar of expressions is straightforward:
+The grammar of expressions is straightforward and (currently) quite
+basic:

     expr   ::= `term` (("+" | "-") `term`)*
     term   ::= `factor` (("*" | "/") `factor`)*